xuyangm/fabric-samples/asset-transfer-basic/my-application/README.md

 ```
 ./store_file
 ```
 The file hash will be shown on the terminal.
-The chunks are stored in the folder named "memory".
+The chunks are stored in the folders named "memory1" and "memory2".

 15. To request a file (Use ./request_file -h to see help):
 ```